Shafter Lake, Texas: Decline

 An intertown feud developed between Shafter Lake and nearby Andrews for the title of county seat.
-In June a controversial election was held.
-Some of the controversy surrounding the election stemmed from both towns' efforts to acquire eligible voters.
+In June, a controversial election was held.
+Some of the controversy stemmed from both towns' efforts to acquire eligible voters.
 The election went off regardless, and Shafter Lake lost to Andrews by a narrow margin.
-After the loss the town declined rapidly.
-By 1912 most of Shafter Lake's residents had moved to Andrews.
-In 1980 only a dilapidated cemetery remained.
-Its twelve graves and one original building are all that remains of a once bustling West Texas boom town.
-Today at the site one can find a ranch operation run by the descendants of the town's first postmaster.
+After the loss, the town declined rapidly.
+By 1912, most of Shafter Lake's residents had moved to Andrews.
+In 1980, only a dilapidated cemetery remained.
+Its twelve graves and one original building are all that remain of a once bustling West Texas boom town.
+Today, at the site one can find a ranch operation run by the descendants of the town's first postmaster.